User guides

 SPINOFF IN / SPINOFF OUT

-SPINOFF OUT (cost basis reduction on the parent instrument):
+SPINOFF OUT (cost basis reduction on the parent security):

 DEPOT TRANSFER IN / DEPOT TRANSFER OUT